 Chef trick: Cut onions easily by first cutting through root.
 Then place the onion flat side down on your cutting board and slice.
 A sharp knife is essential.

 Add coriander seeds to pan and toast until fragrant, about one minute.
-Add garam masala, ginger, garlic, chile, and tomato paste.
+Add garam masala, ginger, garlic, chili, and tomato paste.
 Sauté, stirring frequently, until garlic and ginger are softened, about 3 minutes.

 Stir in tomatoes, honey and salt.
 Simmer 20 minutes.